Yelvertoft Cemetery is owned and maintained by the Parish Council and we are committed to keeping it looking its best at all times.

 Records for the burials are kept by the Parish Council and we have an appointed Burials Officer who keeps the records and liaises with Funeral Directors to ensure proceedings happen smoothly and without issue.

-The Cemetery is maintained by volunteers but with most of the grass cutting and strimming carried out by a contractor.
+The Cemetery is maintained by volunteers alongside a contractor who carries out regular grass cutting and strimming.
 We are extremely grateful to all the volunteers who spend many hours helping to keep the cemetery looking so good as if all works were to be contracted out then the cost to the Council would be enormous since it requires several hours every week in order to keep it looking at its best.
 By doing it like this it helps to keep the cost to a minimum.
 As such we are always looking for residents who would be prepared to put in a little time to help with keeping it tidy.
 If you (or you know someone) who can help please contact any member of the Parish Council, or the Clerk.
 The jobs at hand mainly involve mowing and strimming the grass, hedge trimming, maintaining the rose garden, and removal of dead flowers.
 There are a few other things to be done, but this is the main part.
 The Parish Council owns the machinery to enable this to be carried out.